-Here are just several examples the IRS offers tax credits for companies that switch to renewable energy sources such as solar or wind power, and for business whose official vehicles are hybrids or other eco-friendly cars or trucks.
+Here are just several examples of IRS tax credits offered for companies that switch to renewable energy sources such as solar or wind power, and for business whose official vehicles are hybrids or other eco-friendly cars or trucks.

 Still not convinced?
 If you need more reasons to “go green,” consider this: When you implement some simple, eco-friendly practices in your business, you can also reduce your overall operating expenses.